Is Barclays legit?

 Ownership structure of Barclays is public, everyone can check the owners of the company on their website, which adds to their legitimacy scores.

 Barclays is transparent about their management structure, which means that anyone can see who is in charge of management issues at the brokerage.

 Barclays is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY).

-Now that we have gone through the most frequent and - as we think - most important reliability aspects of Barclays, we can say that Barclays is great in reliability, since it fulfils most of the important criteria mentioned above.
+Now that we have gone through the most frequent and - as we think - most important legitimacy aspects of Barclays, we can say that Barclays is great in legitimacy, since it fulfils most of the important criteria mentioned above.
 We hope that you feel armed enough with information for your future decision.
 In case you're still unsure, use our broker finder and meet the best online broker that suits your needs.